 I kissed my family goodbye and stepped outside.
-It was silent and still—gently falling snow blanketed my windshield.
-My car left virgin tracks as I slowly drove down our winding, mountain road.
+It was a still night; gently falling snow blanketed my windshield.
+My car left virgin tracks as I slowly drove down our winding mountain road.
 Christmas lights twinkled in houses tucked back into the trees.
-I drank in the beauty of the morning.
+I drank in the beauty.
 It had been a few years since I had had a Christmas birth.

 Sitting on the couch was a big problem for Tony.
-He hovers.
-It’s what he does best.
-He fusses over the customers at his deli and he clucked over his wife throughout her entire pregnancy.
+Hovering is what he does best.
+He fusses over the customers at his deli, and he clucked over his wife throughout her entire pregnancy.
 It wasn’t possible for him to NOT hover.

 When it came time for her to push, I had an idea.
 “Tony, go wash your hands and come here.
 Would you like to help catch your baby?”
 Oh my God, he was needed!
-He leaped into action and dove to the sink to wash his hands and was back in seconds.
-“Ta Da…The calvary has arrived, honey,” he tried to joke.
-Trembling, with a laser beam focus, his son slipped out into his waiting hands.
-He handed the baby into his wife’s outstretched arms while he openly sobbed.
+He leaped into action, dove to the sink, and was back in seconds.

-As I expected—there he was, grinning, coming out of a patient’s room.
-He was beaming.
+As I expected… there he was, beaming as he came out of a patient’s room.
 “They think it’s the Baby Jesus come to see them on Christmas!”
-Silent Night was playing on the boom box sitting at the nursing station.
-I stood by and watched as he placed his wrapped-up newborn son into the arms of every single, dementia patient on that ward and wished them Merry Christmas.
+Silent Night was playing on the boom box at the nursing station.
+I stood by and watched as he placed his wrapped-up newborn son into the arms of every single, dementia patient on that ward, wishing them Merry Christmas.
 It was his gift to the elders.
 He let them kiss and cuddle his son, and when they were all done, he returned to his wife in the birth room to break out the wine and food in celebration.